cablemp5/mc-server-status/README.md

 # Bugs and Support

-If you encounter any bugs, or want to request a new feature, leaving an issue on the GitHub page or messaging me on Discord is the fastest way to reach me.
+If you encounter any bugs, or want to request a new feature, leaving an issue or messaging me on Discord is the fastest way to reach me.
 My discord user is cablemp5#0027.

 # License

 mcServerStatus is an open source project released under the [MIT License](LICENSE), and contributions are more than welcome.
+It's also an Emailware, so feel free to email me at [cmikec12@gmail.com](cmikec12@gmail.com)